jtrussell/angular-selection-model/README.md

 ## Release history

+- 2014-02-27 v0.5.0 Checkbox clicks should effect no other rows
 - 2014-01-15 v0.4.1 Correctly remove filtered out elements from selected items list
 - 2014-01-10 v0.4.0 Expose read only list of selected items